Rick Archer's Note: It is my hope that my

 battle.
 Take a look at all the empty shell casings

-piled up.
+piled up at Severloh's position.
 That is quite a gruesome image.

 Dodging the Killing